What Is a Skin Culture?

-Your doctor will order a skin culture tolook forgerms or fungi that are causing problems with your skin or nails.
-For example, you might have
+Your doctor will order a skin culture to look for bacteria, viruses, or fungi that are causing problems with your skin or nails.
+For example, you might have a:

 Some conditions that may require a skin culture include:

-- impetigo (a common infection of the skin that is caused by strep or staphbacteria)
+- impetigo, a common skin infection that’s caused by strep or staph bacteria

 - athlete’s foot

 - diabetic foot ulcers